sub1inear/Hedgehog/README.md

 Numbers are inferred to be the smallest type possible, starting at `i32` for integers and `f32` for floating-point numbers.
 Arbitrary-precision types must always be explicitly set.

 Limited-precision integers will wrap around in their ranges if they exceed them.
 Floating-point numbers will clamp at ∞ and -∞.

+`const` can be used to make a variable immutable.

 `constexpr` can be used to tell the compiler a variable's value can be computed at compile-time.